AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-credentials-authentication.md

    * action - must specify "authenticate", with the intended authenticator referenced.

 >[!NOTE]
->The Edge Key must be configured as a Cloud Manager environment variable before the configuration referencing it is deployed.
+>The Edge Key must be configured as a [Cloud Manager Environment Variable](/help/implementing/cloud-manager/environment-variables.md) variable before the configuration referencing it is deployed.

 ## Purge API Token {#purge-API-token}